 To access this trail cross over the river on a green bridge, you can’t miss it.
 After crossing the bridge you immediately begin a steep muddy foot trail climbing exposed roots and rocks.
 Switchbacks take you through the jungle where sections can be confusing with patches of thick overgrowth.

 After hiking uphill for 40 minutes you reach the first vantage point of the falls and it alone will give you the strength to finish the ascent.
-You can hear the shear amount of water cascading over the edge from here and we hung out taking it in while having a snack.
+You can hear the shear amount of water cascading over the edge from here and we hung out taking in the valley views while having a snack.

-Continue hiking along the ridge where sections become fairly exposed to the drop offs and there are signs of trail erosion, so take note.
-Some sections require you to step across wires secured into the cliff side, but I felt confident in their durability.
+Continue hiking along the ridge where sections become fairly exposed to the drop offs and there are signs of trail erosion, so take caution.
+Some sections require you to step across wires secured into the cliff, but I felt confident in their durability.
 There are warning signs, ropes, and an obvious trail leading down into the foliage when you get close to the top of the falls.
-Practice 3 points of contact on this section of the trail as one wrong move could send you tumbling.
-Following the metal stairs down you reach the two pools and the clearing at the top of the falls, like stepping into a secret oasis.
+Practice 3 points of contact on this section of the trail as one wrong move could send you tumbling off the cliff on either side.
+Following the metal stairs down you reach the two pools and the clearing at the top of the falls, like you are arriving at a secret oasis.

 Both pools have natural waterslides you can go down as the rocks are smooth and the water is deep.
 You can cliff jump off the edge of the first pool or from the top ridge into the main infinity pool.
-Swimming to the edge of the 400 ft. waterfall is insane as you can sit on the rocks that hold the water back if they are dry.
+The rocky ledge also allows you to swim directly to the edge of the 400 ft. waterfall.
+You can even sit on the rocks that hold the water back if they are dry and peer over the top.

 If you continue on the foot path directly from the fork and DO NOT cross over the green bridge you will head towards the base of the falls.
 There are many quiet pool sections along the way people bath in, and feel free to indulge.